SELECTED EXHIBITIONS

 BIOGRAPHY

-Dawn Howkinson Siebel was born during a snowstorm in Lake County, Indiana, in 1950.
-Trained at Carnegie-Mellon, she moved to New York City in 1972 to be an actress, earned a Broadway credit, and lost interest in the theater as a career.
-A class at the New School introduced her to batik and she fell for its complexity and how it freed her to draw.
-This lead to 12 years as a dyer, beginning with batik t-shirts sold in craft fairs and ending with one-of-a-kind hand-colored silk clothing.
-She has a t-shirt in the collection of the Smithsonian Institution from the early days.
-A decade later she sold her collection of hand-painted silk kimonos to Bergdorf Goodman and embarked on an 18-month trip around the world with a set of watercolors in her backpack.
-She fell in love with watercolor.
+Dawn Howkinson Siebel was born during a snowstorm in Lake County, Indiana, in November 1950.
+Trained in the theatre at Carnegie-Mellon, she moved to New York City in 1972 to be an actress, quickly earned a Broadway credit, and almost as quickly lost interest in the theater as a career.
+A class at the New School introduced her to batik and she fell in love immediately with its complexity and how it freed her to draw.
+This led to 12 years as a dyer, beginning with batik t-shirts she sold in craft fairs and ending with intricately dyed silk clothing using processes of her own design.
+She has a t-shirt in the collection of the Smithsonian Institution from the early days and in 1985 she sold her collection of one-of-a-kind silk kimonos to Bergdorf Goodman before embarking on a trip around the world.